ansys/pyaedt-toolkits-antenna/doc/source/getting-started.rst

 Getting started
 ===============

-To run this toolkit, you must have a licensed copy of Ansys Electronics Desktop (AEDT) installed.
+To run the Antenna Toolkit, you must have a licensed copy of AEDT installed.
+You have multiple options for installing and launching this toolkit:

+- You can install the toolkit directly in AEDT via an installation script and then launch it as a wizard.
+For more information, see :ref:`install-toolkit-AEDT`.
+- You can install the toolkit from the AEDT console and then launch it as a wizard.
+For more information, see :ref:`install_toolkit_console_ui`.
+- You can install and launch the toolkit directly from a Python console and then use the toolkit's APIs.
+  For more information, see :ref:`install_toolkit_console_api`.

+.. _install-toolkit-AEDT:

 The toolkit could be launched from: